-To accurately determine a fair settlement range for a personal injury claim it is important that the injured person has been released from their providers care.
+To accurately determine a fair settlement range for a personal injury claim it is important that the injured person has been released from their medical providers care.

 If anyone is telling you they know they settlement value of your claim, before you are done treating, they either do not know what they are talking about or they are not telling you the truth.

-10. What’s the most important thing I can do to recover from my personal injury accident?
+10. What’s the most important thing I can do to recover from my injuries after a car accident?